-Type of Risk Description administering and monitoring the proposed Derivative Product.
-Evaluation Methodology account additional staffing, if any, and the expected time to be spent by current staff on administration of Derivative Products versus the expected savings to the Authority.
-Liquidity The inability to maintain or renew a The Authority will evaluate the Risk liquidity facility, such as a Letter of Credit, Line of Credit and/or Insurance. expected availability of liquidity support for conventional and synthetic variable rate debt products.
-Qualified Hedge Risk The financial impact should the IRS or financial statement auditors determine that a swap does not qualify as a hedge under their strict standards and measures.
-The Authority will receive a legal opinion that the transactions meet the IRS and GAAP standards outlined prior to execution of agreement.
-After issuance, the Authority will annually review the performance of the hedge to ensure continued compliance with US Treasury and accounting guidelines.
+Type of Risk Description administering and monitoring the Evaluation Methodology account additional staffing, if any, proposed Derivative Product. and the expected time to be spent by current staff on administration of Derivative Products versus the expected savings to the Authority.
+Liquidity The inability to maintain or renew a The Authority will evaluate the Risk liquidity facility, such as a Letter of expected availability of liquidity Credit, Line of Credit and/or support for conventional and Insurance. synthetic variable rate debt 0 110 111 1 products.
+Qualified Hedge The financial impact should the IRS The Authority will receive a legal Risk or financial statement auditors opinion that the transactions meet determine that a swap does not the IRS and GAAP standards qualify as a hedge under their strict standards and measures. outlined prior to execution of agreement.
+After issuance, the standards and measures.
+Authority will annually review the performance of the hedge to ensure continued compliance with US Treasury and accounting guidelines.